-NOTE: if the generator starts, but no AC voltage is seen, check first that the selector switches (sliding interlocks) are ON.
+Note: if the generator starts, but no AC voltage is seen at the panel, check first that the selector switches (sliding interlocks) at the top of the AC panel are ON.
 If so, there is a possibility the generator was overloaded and the AC breaker on the generator Control Box has tripped due to a momentary overload.
 Open the generator cover and reset (pull up) the AC Output Circuit Breaker

-TO STOP: Turn OFF GENERATOR Selector switch on the 240v AC Panel.
+TO STOP: Remove electrical load from the generator by turning off all breakers.
 Allow the generator to run for a 3-5 minute cool-down period.
 Depress STOP momentarily on the lower part of the rocker switch.
-Turn OFF the GENERATOR BATTERY SWITCH over the 12v DC Panel.